 Faculty members of Cornish Preparatory Dance are committed to somatically sound principles of dance training integrated with thoughtful consideration of students’ mental well being.
 These core values provide opportunities for all students to discover individual creativity within traditional disciplines integral to the art form of dance.

 Amelia Bolyard is a native of Seattle, and received her dance training in the Cornish College of the Arts Preparatory Dance Program between 1986 and 1996.
-During that time she had the opportunity to study with Gwenn Barker, Frank Bays, Tinka Guttrick-Dailey, Dannul Dailey, Pat Hon, Magali Messac, Shelagh Regan and Ron Tice.
-Between 1996 – 2000, she studied modern in the Cornish College Dance Program under Wade Madsen, Deborah Wolf and Michelle Miller.
-During her time at Cornish, she had the opportunity to work extensively with Pat Hon, and performed a piece for Lois Rathvon.
-From 1995-2001, she performed with various local dance companies including: Ballet Bellevue, The Big Red Dance Company, The Bleeding Hearts Ensemble, ArtsyFartsy Theater, Civic Light Opera and Huerta Industries.
-Amelia also danced for local choreographers and performance artists including Jessica Jobaris, Amy Baca and Reggie Watts.
+During that time she had the opportunity to study with Gwen Barker, Frank Bays, Tinka Gutrick-Dailey, Dannul Dailey, Pat Hon, and Magali Messac.
+In 1996, she studied modern in the Cornish College Dance Program under Wade Madsen, Deborah Wolf and Michelle Miller.
+While a prep student, Amelia had the opportunity to work extensively with Pat Hon, and performed a piece for Lois Rathvon.
+From 1995-2002, she performed with various local dance companies including: Ballet Bellevue, The Big Red Dance Company, The Bleeding Hearts Ensemble, ArtsyFartsy Theater, Civic Light Opera and Huerta Industries.

 Program Director / Ballet, Pointe